samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ***Automatic Critical Hits.*** Any attack roll that hits you is a [Critical Hit](#CriticalHit) if the attacker is within 5 feet of you.

-***Unaware.*** You’re unaware of your surroundings.
+***Unaware.*** You're unaware of your surroundings.

 ---

 ### Unoccupied Space

-A space is unoccupied if no creatures are in it and it isn’t completely filled by objects.
+A space is unoccupied if no creatures are in it and it isn't completely filled by objects.

 ---